Military Police Soldiers tackle Marine Corps’ Combat Fitness Test

 |0

-This work, Military Police Soldiers tackle Marine Corps’ Combat Fitness Test, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Military Police Soldiers tackle Marine Corps’ Combat Fitness Test, by Melissa Buckley, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT